Kunj-13/StockSense/Weekly Reports/Weekly Report - 10-9.md

 ## Sahil
 ### Subsection 1:
-- Finding a good dataset to use.
-- Finding out which ML model will be best for this project.
-- Finding out how to integrate the data to get the best results.
+- Finding out how to get the Fed speeches implemented
+- Start implementing the data from YFinance API
+- Find out how we want our front-end to look

 ### Subsection 2:
-- I've been watching videos Navid has sent to the group so we can start coding.
-- I’ve also been testing out the YFinance API and looking at how we are going to use it.
 - I've also been looking at the Fed speeches and trying to figure out what the best way to use them would be.
-- I've still looking into the best way to format the JSON file so the front-end can use the data.
+- I've started working on the vector database and set that up.
+- I've also started working on a semantic search for the database.

 ### Subsection 3:
-- Finding out how to get the Fed speeches implemented
-- Start implementing the data from YFinance API
+- Start implementing the Fed speeches
-- Find out how we want our front-end to look.
+- Started figuring out what the frontend is ging to look like.
+- Finish setting up the Database

 ## Tahira
 ### Subsection 1: